ShridharShukla-AI-Lab/Movie-recommendation-system/README.md

 The goal of this repository is educational and research exploration.
 All credit for the original method belongs to the authors.

-# Project Title:
+# Project Title
-Movie Recommendation System using Collaborative Filtering
+Comparative Study of Recommendation Algorithms on the MovieLens Dataset

 # Goal:
 Recommend movies based on user preferences and identify which algorithm performs best.